The extent of my domestic dream equals having my own washer and dryer.

 Why do some of us find resorting to online dating humiliating?
 Maybe we think it’s admitting defeat and view our profiles as public advertisement for having failed to will someone suitable to materialize on our path.
 After all, not having produced someone at will might be mistaken for not having attracted them.
 That would explain the variety of disclaimers online-daters include at the top of their profiles: They signed up for “shits and giggles.”
 It was a dare.
 Their friend signed them up.
 A home invader in the middle of the night broke in with an ax and forced them.

 It crossed my mind too, the nonchalant approach and posting only the corner of my face so that I’d be unrecognizable to anyone who might know me.
 But if I was going to sign up, there was no point in half-assing it.
 I have a simple policy: Either don’t do the thing you’re ashamed of, or don’t be ashamed of it.
 I chose not to be ashamed of online dating.

 The problem is, I don’t want to discover someone suitable; I want to discover someone miraculous.
 Because having a bathroom to myself isn’t easy to give up.
 There is more truth in that than joke.

 Being bereft of common white picket fence desires is beyond liberating for a woman.
 Isn’t it telling that men rarely apply the word “liberating” to themselves?
-I’m not talking feminism, but rather, liberation from a women’s own preconceived idea of who she should be: Bride, mother, career professional, master chef, enchantress, nester in a two-story home decorated just-so.
+I’m not talking feminism, but rather, liberation from some women’s own preconceived idea of who they should be: Bride, mother, career professional, master chef, enchantress, nester in a two-story home decorated just-so.

 People with mainstream ideals might find the very different list of roles I expect of myself obnoxious: Seeker of enlightenment, independent-thinker, friend, artist, traveler, humane individual.
 I’d throw “enchantress” into the mix too for some fun, but the rest of the first list hasn’t ever mattered to me.